By: Sarah Ansari

 Then, Why Do They Choose to Abort?

 While it’s easy to say that the parent should have the child regardless of the fetal anomalies, some parents simply can not afford to accommodate a kid with disabilities.
 A study regarding the costs to raise a child with a disability until the age of 18 revealed added expenses ranging from $180-$8,000 a year (NOTE: the definition of disability is this study was very broad, so the minimum costs could be higher, depending on criteria).
 The cost of raising a child in the United States until age 18 is approximately $233,000.
-Going with a median number of about $4,000/yr ($72,000 over 18 years) for the added costs of raising a disabled child in the U.S., we discover that it’s approximately 31% more expensive.
+Going with a median number of about $4,000/yr ($72,000 over 18 years) for the added costs of raising a child with a disability in the U.S., we discover that it’s approximately 31% more expensive.

 Enough with the Numbers, What Does this Mean?